nitishsaDire/objectDetection_ssd/README.md

 ![plot](./Images/loss_fn.png)

 ## Inference Results On Validation Dataset
-(in pairs of two, above one is gt and below one is prediciton:
+(in pairs of two, above one is gt and below one is prediction:

 ![](./Images/te1.png)